 - The AMA eases its stance on marijuana (Nov.
 2009)

-- US Supreme Court Conant decision protects physicians who recommend marijuana for medicine (Oct 15, 2003).
+- The Conant decision, which the US Supreme Court let stand, protects physicians who recommend marijuana for medicine (Oct 15, 2003).

 - US Supreme Court overturns 9th Circuit Raich-Monson decision, upholds federal ban on personal use & cultivation of cannabis for medical purposes (Jun 2005).